peaceebika/POWER-BI-DASHBOARD/README.md

 ![Dashboard Page 1 ](/Assest/image2.png)
 This section allows for a more detailed exploration.
 Users can navigate from the main dashboard into this view to access job-specific insights—such as salary ranges, remote work availability, popular hiring platforms, and a global visualization of job locations.

-## 📊 Data Jobs Dashboard(Single-Page Focus)
+## **📊 Data Jobs Dashboard(Single-Page Focus)**

 [![Data Jobs Dashboard 2.0](/Assest/DataDashboard.png)](https://github.com/peaceemenike/Data-Job-Dashboard) [**View the Single Page on Power BI**](https://app.powerbi.com/links/LIn5zs2UfU?ctid=a37c2367-cf18-441f-93e5-85d7db0d493d&pbi_source=linkShare)

 ## 🔹 **Conclusion**
 This dashboard demonstrates how Power BI can turn raw job posting information into a valuable resource for career planning.
-It empowers users to interact with the data—filtering, slicing, and drilling down—to make well-informed decisions about their professional journey.
+It empowers users to interact with the data— *filtering, slicing, and drilling down* to make well-informed decisions about their professional journey.